sqeazy/sqeazy/README.md

 # Dependencies

-To build sqeazy, the cmake build system (any version higher than 2.8) is required as well as a standard compiler and linker (gcc, llvm/clang were tested).
+To build sqeazy, the cmake build system (any version higher than 2.8) is required as well as a gcc or clang compiler and affiliated linkers.

 ## libsqy